tvooo/thesis/Exploration.md

 \end{figure}

-**JSHint** is a so-called *linting* tool for JavaScript: it detects bad coding practices by checking JavaScript code against a set of rules, and therefore tries to prevent common problems.
+**JSHint** is a so-called *linting* tool for JavaScript: it detects bad programming practices (so-called *code smells*) by checking JavaScript code against a set of rules, and therefore tries to prevent common problems.
 Originally built as a command-line tool and for online code checking, JSHint is implemented in many IDEs through the respective plug-in systems.
 The *Sublime Linter* plug-in^[See <http://www.sublimelinter.com/>] for Sublime Text 3 implements JSHint (and other linting tools) *inline*: hints of bad code or inconsistent style are shown in the text editor itself and are indicated in the gutter.
 If the cursor is on top of problematic code, the respective hint is printed in the status bar. *Sublime Linter* behaves according to the characteristics identified in section \ref{interview-results}: it is modular, as linters for different programming languages can be plugged-in; it is lightweight and does not slow the editor down; it focuses on code by displaying results inline without gluttering the editor window; and it is smart to some extend, as it allows the configuration of certain coding styles.
+The prototype presented later in this thesis borrows many characteristics and design decisions from linting tools such as this one.
+This is due to the fact that both the problem of code smells and the problem of scope can mostly be solved with static analysis\footnote{Static analysis is the analysis of computer software that is performed without actually executing the program.} and presented in a similar manner.

 (Sublime Linter screenshot)